HealsCodes/XIPivot/XIPivot.Ashita_v4/resources/docs/pivot/README.md

 2=FFXI-HD

 [cache]
-enabled=true
+enabled=false
 max_age=600
-size=512
+size=128
 ```

-This instructs to XIPivot to search for overlays inside `"C:\my\awesome\addons"` instead.
+This instructs to pivot to search for overlays inside `"C:\my\awesome\addons"` instead.
 (If you're unsure **don't set this parameter** and things should just work).

 ## In-Game commands

-XIPivot makes the in-game command `/pivot` available to load and unload overlays at runtime.
+Pivot makes the in-game command `/pivot` available to load and unload overlays at runtime.
 If the command `/pivot` is used without parameters it will open an in-game GUI for configuration.

 The following parameters are supported: